signal18/replication-manager/README.md

 ## NAME

-mariadb-repmgr -- MariaDB replication manager utility
+replication-manager -- MariaDB replication manager utility

 ## SYNOPSIS

-`mariadb-repmgr [OPTIONS]`
+`replication-manager [OPTIONS]`

 ## DESCRIPTION

-**mariadb-repmgr** allows users to monitor interactively MariaDB 10.x GTID replication health and trigger slave to master promotion (aka switchover), or elect a new master in case of failure (aka switchover).
+**replication-manager** allows users to monitor interactively MariaDB 10.x GTID replication health and trigger slave to master promotion (aka switchover), or elect a new master in case of failure (aka switchover).

-At a minimum, required options are: a list of hosts (mariadb-repmgr can autodetect topologies), user with privileges (ALL), and replication user (with REPLICATION SLAVE privileges)
+At a minimum, required options are: a list of hosts (replication-manager can autodetect topologies), user with privileges (ALL), and replication user (with REPLICATION SLAVE privileges)

-To perform switchover, mariadb-repmgr uses a mechanism similar to common mysql failover tools such as MHA:
+To perform switchover, replication-manager uses a mechanism similar to common mysql failover tools such as MHA:

   * Verify replication settings
   * Check (configurable) replication on the slaves